Tucuxi Gray River Dolphin Skull Replica

 $393.00

-Tucuxi gray river dolphin skull replica measures 12.9 x 5.3 x 4.9 inches.
-The Sotalia fluviatilis skull is a museum-quality polyurethane resin cast.
+Tucuxi gray river dolphin skull replica is 12.9 x 5.3 x 4.9 in.
+The Sotalia fluviatilis skull is a museum-quality polyurethane resin cast of a CAS specimen.

 Description